ValleJulien/MEAN/README.md

 7. install express globally with express generator

 8. create a new app `myApp` with the cmd `express create myApp`

+9. to run the express app, go to myApp folder and write `DEBUG=myApp:* npm start` in terminal

 ------------------------------------------------------